Sucker (Charli XCX album)

-Sucker (stylised in all uppercase) is the second studio album by British singer Charli XCX, released on 15 December 2014 by Asylum and Atlantic Records.
+Sucker (stylised in all caps) is the second studio album by British singer Charli XCX, released on 15 December 2014 by Asylum and Atlantic Records.
 The album was met with positive reviews from critics, praising its throwback style, and ended up being included on many year-end lists for best albums of 2014.
 Sucker spawned the singles "Boom Clap", "Break the Rules", "Doing It" (featuring Rita Ora) and "Famous".

 Charli XCX promoted the album through a series of public appearances and televised live performances, as well as appearing on the Jingle Ball Tour 2014.
 The album was supported by Charli XCX's Girl Power North America Tour, which lasted from September to October 2014.
-She was also the opening act for the European leg of Katy Perry's Prismatic World Tour in 2015.
+She was also the opening act for the European leg of American singer Katy Perry's Prismatic World Tour in 2015.

-Background
+Background and composition

 In 2013, Charli XCX released her first major studio album, True Romance.
-The album received positive reviews by music critics, who praised its unique style.
+It received positive reviews by music critics, who praised its distinctive style and Charli's artistic personality.
+(Note: Marc Hogan of Pitchfork noted that Charli "create[s] something distinctive and immediately memorable" and "stamps her personality across the entire project", while AllMusic's Heather Phares observed that she "combin[es] a wide array of pop culture sources into something fresh and familiar" throughout the "consistently catchy and personal" album.)
 However, the album failed to chart on major markets.
-On 13 March 2014, she revealed to Complex that she had begun working on her second album with Weezer frontman Rivers Cuomo and Rostam Batmanglij of Vampire Weekend.
-The duo Stargate and John Hill were also confirmed as producers.
+(Note: True Romance debuted at number 85 on the UK Albums Chart with 1,241 copies in its first week, and it peaked at numbers five and eleven on the US Heatseekers Albums and Australia's ARIA Hitseekers chart, respectively.)
+On 13 March 2014, Charli revealed to Complex magazine that she had begun working on her second studio album with Weezer frontman Rivers Cuomo as well as Rostam Batmanglij of Vampire Weekend, and the duo Stargate and John Hill were also confirmed as producers.
 In an interview with DIY magazine, she stated that she wrote the record for girls and wants them to feel "a sense of empowerment".
-Charli XCX explained in her tour diary with Replay Laserblast that the record's genre is still pop, but has "a very shouty, girl-power, girl-gang, Bow Wow Wow" feel to it at the same time.
+Charli explained in her tour diary with Replay Laserblast that its genre is still pop, but has "a very shouty, girl-power, girl-gang, Bow Wow Wow" feel to it at the same time.
 She also said in an interview with Idolator that Sucker would be influenced by the Hives, Weezer, the Ramones and 1960s yé-yé music.

-On 7 January 2015, it was announced that the European release of the album would be pushed back yet again to 16 February 2015, featuring a revised track listing, including the new version of "Doing It" featuring Rita Ora, as well as the tracks "So Over You" and "Red Balloon".
+Suckers sounds have been described as pop, pop-punk, new wave, power pop, and electro-punk.
+"London Queen" combines elements of 1980s punk and bubblegum.